kaakashprdxn/TimerLogger/Readme.md

 6)Then type cd .. on your terminal to move on project main folder

-7)Then form main folder type npx react-native run-ios this will open your app on an iPhone device simulator
+7)Then from main folder type npx react-native run-ios this will open your app on an iPhone device simulator